vambeai/vambe-transcript/README.md

 <br />
 <br />

-# How to use Vambe
+# How to use Vambe Einhard

 ![screenshot-2](/assets/screenshot-2.png)
-Vambe has two modes of operation.
+Vambe Einhard has two modes of operation.

 **In both modes, transcript will be automatically downloaded as a text file at the end of each meeting.**

 - **Auto mode:** Automatically records transcripts for all meetings
-- **Manual mode:** Switch on Vambe by clicking on captions icon in Google Meet (CC icon)
+- **Manual mode:** Switch on Vambe Einhard by clicking on captions icon in Google Meet (CC icon)

 > **Avoid closing the meeting tab to end the call.** If you do it by mistake, you can still download the last meeting transcript by opening the extension.
 This will be overwritten when a new meeting starts.